Walter Crane, ill. Gutenberg #25433

 The picture featured above shows the Lion king, Noble.
-In Branch I, of the Roman de Renart, Le Jugement de Renart, the various animals, barons, meet at Noble the Lion’s court, a king’s court that doubles up as a court of justice.
-Ysengrin tells about his wife Hersent who has been raped when she got stuck in a hole in the wall of her home.
+In Branch I, of the Roman de Renart, Le Jugement de Renart, the various animals, barons, meet at Noble the Lion’s court that doubles up as a court of justice.
+Ysengrin tells about his wife Hersent who has been raped when she got stuck in a hole.
 (The Roman de Renart is not in chronological order.)

 Although a charge of “rape” might not “stick,” the other animals gathered at the Lion’s court come forward to tell Noble that Renart has wronged them time and again.
 For instance, he has eaten many of their relatives.
 Hearing their complaints, the king, Noble the lion, decides he now has sufficient reasons to have Renart brought to court, the king’s court of law.
 Renart’s trial and the discussion that precedes his being brought to trial is masterful.
 Renart’s trial is a building block in the development of European jurisprudence and has been identified as such.